AllanDickerman/p3_read_mapping/README.md

 # p3_read_mapping
-Map fastq reads to specified set of genes, for MLST etc.
+Use kma to ap fastq reads to specified set of genes, for MLST etc.